Ethics & Compliance

-The Ethics Policy also has specific anti-retaliation provisions intended to protect employees who step forward.
-We encourage open communication of concerns and we are committed to protecting anyone providing a good faith report of inappropriate business practices.
+The Code of Conduct also has specific anti-retaliation provisions intended to protect employees who step forward.
+We encourage open communication of concerns, and we are committed to protecting anyone providing a good faith report of inappropriate business practices.
 In addition to internal reporting channels, employees also have the option of anonymous reporting through our third-party managed compliance hotline.
 Retaliation against anyone making a report, directly or through the hotline, or participating in an investigation will result in disciplinary action.

-In addition to the Ethics Policy, we provide ongoing training and education globally, targeted to employee roles and functions.
+In addition to the Code of Conduct, we provide ongoing training and education globally, targeted to employee roles and functions.
 Training may be provided in person or online and addresses compliance topics such as conflicts of interest, privacy, anti-discrimination, anti-corruption and guidelines with regard to gifts and hospitality for customers and government officials.
 Participation in, or completion of, required training is tracked and refreshed on a regular basis.
 We also require periodic certifications by management level employees regarding adherence to Company policy and various compliance topics.
-These practices act to supplement the Ethics Policy and provide topic specific guidance to employees.
+These practices act to supplement the Code of Conduct and provide topic specific guidance to employees.